Cannabis Made Clear

 • risk of developing cannabis use disorder or problematic use patterns that interfere with work, school or family and friends

-If smoking, long-term impacts can include:
+If smoking is the method of cannabis consumption, long-term health impacts can include:

 • bronchitis